Chilled Sampling for Uncertainty Quantification: A Motivation From A Meteorological Inverse Problem: General Framework and Objectives

-A Bayesian formulation of the problem of interest assumes that both, the ground truth $\boldsymbol{\theta}^\star$ and the observations $\yy$, are realizations of random variables $\boldsymbol{\theta}$ and $\yy$.
-Many priors have been proposed in the literature for $\boldsymbol{\theta}$, that is to say for displacement fields and image intensity functions.
-In this work we assume a differentiable function $\varphi: \Rr^n\to \Rr $ defining a prior of the form
+We adopt a Bayesian formulation of the problem of interest.
+It assumes that both, the unknown ground truth $\boldsymbol{\theta}^\star \in \mathbb{R}^n$ and the observations $\yy \in \mathcal{Y}$, are realizations of random variables.
+For reasons of presentation, we report the specific posterior model used for AMVs and partial image observations in section~\ref{Sec:Model}, and limit ourselves to presenting a generic modeling framework below.